hugo2f/nuggets/IMPLEMENTATION.md

     finds index in the array by subracting 'A' from the char given convert index to int
     return the ID at the index in the given array

+#### getStealMessage
+    returns the steal message for a player (server sends this to client)

+#### updateGoldDisplay
+    sends a message to the client to update it's banner to reflect changes in gold

 #### addGold
     adds the given amount of gold to the player given